2013 R&D 100 Award Entries

 - disaster relief (triage broken bones and identify corpses with dental x-rays), and

-- field and veterinary medicine.
+- field and veterinary medicine

 MMPDS can scan vehicles, rail cars, and cargo containers.
 The automated, single-scan operation facilitates the flow of commerce for transportation hubs and border crossings.
 It produces no ionizing radiation and is completely safe for people, animals, plants, and food.

-The Earth’s upper atmosphere is under constant bombardment by cosmic radiation that produces showers of secondary particles, which rapidly decay into a constant flux of highly penetrating muons (some 200 per square meter per second).
+The Earth’s upper atmosphere is under constant bombardment by cosmic radiation that produces showers of secondary particles, which rapidly decay into a constant flux of highly penetrating muons (about 200 per square meter per second).
 Because the muon angular trajectory changes as a function of the density and atomic weight of the material traversed, a unique “signature” for the substance can be developed.
 The ability to identify distinct material density enables the MMPDS to detect unshielded to heavily shielded nuclear threats with near-zero false alarms.
 The system also includes a highly sensitive gamma detection capability, which quickly identifies the intensity and location of gamma-producing material.

-Currently, scientists perform actinide separations manually—such processes are tedious, time-consuming, hazardous, and prone to operator error.
+Currently, scientists perform actinide separations manually.
+Such processes are tedious, time-consuming, hazardous, and prone to operator error.
 To eliminate such problems, we have developed AMCASS (automated multi-column actinide separation system), a breakthrough technology that replaces all manual processes with fully automated functions.

 A robotic chromatograph controlled by software, AMCASS separates actinide matrices from trace impurities in plutonium and uranium metals and oxides so that scientists can determine trace elemental constituents by using chemical analytical instruments without matrix interferences.
 AMCASS automates functions such as fluidics transportation, chemical separation, and auto-sampling.
 Fabricated by J2 Scientific, AMCASS uses software to control a robotic arm and pump systems to upload samples, aspirate solutions, collect fractions, and clean/regenerate columns without operator intervention.